Toilet Paper Startup Ramps Up And Rolls In Wake Of Coronavirus Pandemic

 Why Do People Hoard Toilet Paper?
 A Look At Irrational Behaviors In Uncertain Times

+The area's paper-making heritage, coupled with an availability of raw material made sense.
+And the product made sense, since it was something people would need every day.

 Cooper has been able to take on 20 full-time workers so far.
 One of them is Peter Hamel who spent decades at another mill before it closed in 2006.
-Hamel says he never thought he'd see a new paper plant nearby, but he's hopeful.
+Hamel says he never thought he would see a new paper plant nearby, but he's hopeful.

 "I think we're gonna make it," he says.
-"It's an opportunity and it's good for the area, bring employment into the area."
+"It's an opportunity and it's good for the area, [brings] employment into the area."

-"I actually received an inquiry from the country of Iceland yesterday," says owner Marc Cooper.
+"I actually received an inquiry from the country of Iceland yesterday," he says.
 "Grocery store chains from Florida, distributors from around the country.
 The demand is insane for toilet paper."

-Right now, Tissue Plus is churning out toilet tissue and paper towels 18 hours a day, but even local demand from individuals, senior centers, stores, and the state prison system is unspooling every roll as fast as the workers can wind them, although Cooper says the company also donates a number of rolls to help homeless shelters and pantries get through the crisis.
+Tissue Plus is churning out toilet tissue and paper towels 18 hours a day, but even local demand from individuals, senior centers, stores and the state prison system is unspooling every roll as fast as the workers can wind them.
+Cooper says the company also donates a number of rolls to help homeless shelters and pantries get through the crisis.

-Cooper says it'll take another 15 to 20 workers to get the plant up to its full speed of about 80 rolls per minute, round the clock.
+Cooper says it'll take another 15 to 20 workers to get the plant up to its full speed of about 80 rolls per minute, around the clock.

-He's hoping a new online toilet paper subscription service he's just launched at tissueplus.com, among other ideas, will help fund those jobs.
-He's also planning to donate a portion of the proceeds he raises to helping those hurt by the pandemic.
+He's hoping that a new online toilet paper subscription service he has just launched at tissueplus.com, among other ideas, will help fund those jobs.
+He's also planning to donate some of the money he brings in to helping those hurt by the pandemic.

 But new enterprises are notoriously unprofitable.
 Cooper says so far, they've only seen money "go in one direction": out.